Active Directory and SynaMan

 - Select the tab for Active Directory

-- Following table describes fields on this page.
+- The following table describes fields on this page.

 ||Host name or IP address of the domain controller that is running Active Directory